mengruts/mengtsai-learn-pr/microsoft-learning/chooseanfservicelevel/choose-best-service-level-of-azure-netapp-files-for-your-hpc-applications/includes/1-introduction.md

     Example: "By the end of this session, you'll be able to create workflows which route and process data using Azure Logic Apps and its built-in connectors."

  -->

-## What is the main goal?
-TODO: add your terminal learning objective
+## Learning objectives

-By the end of this module, you will be able to choose the best cost-effectiveness service level of Azure NetApp Files, considering your throughput or IOPS requirements.
+By the end of this module, you will be able to:

+- Describe the factors that determine throughput limits of Azure NetApp Files volume.
+- Choose the best Service Level of Azure NetApp Files for HPC applications.

+## Prerequisites

+- Learner should understand the concepts of storage hierarchy of Azure NetApp Files, including NetApp accounts, Capacity Pool and Volumes.
+- Ability to set up Azure NetApp Files and create a Volume.

 <!-- Do **not** include any other content like learning objectives, prerequisites, unit summary, "next unit" lead-in, or references. -->